On involutions of minuscule Kirillov algebras induced by real structures: Equivariant cohomology, Kirillov algebras and coinvariant rings

 making $(G,X)\mapsto H^*_G(X)$ into a functor.
 As a special case, suppose that $Y=X$, $f=\id_X$, and that $\alpha$ is a homotopy equivalence (in addition to being a group homomorphism).
 One then readily concludes that the resulting homomorphism $H^*_H(X)\to H^*_G(X)$ is an isomorphism.

-Applying this last remark to the case of a point, we see that $H^*_G\cong H^*_H$ whenever there is a group homomorphism $G\to H$ which is also a homotopy equivalence.
-In particular, this holds when $H$ is a reductive Lie group and $G$ its maximal compact subgroup (see \eg\ \parencite[Prop.\,7.19(a)]{KnappLG}) or when $G$ is a parabolic subgroup of a reductive Lie group and $H$ its Levi factor (\eg\ \parencite[Prop.\,7.83(d)]{KnappLG}).
-If $G$ is a compact Lie group with Lie algebra $\g$, we can describe the ring $H^*_G$ via the Chern-Weil isomorphism \parencite[p.\,116]{Chern_complex_mfds} as
+Applying this last remark to the case of a point, whenever there is a group homomorphism $G\to H$ which is also a homotopy equivalence we have $H^*_G\cong H^*_H$.
+In particular, this holds when $H$ is a reductive Lie group and $G$ its maximal compact subgroup (see \eg\ \cite[Prop.\,7.19(a)]{KnappLG}) or when $G$ is a parabolic subgroup of a reductive Lie group and $H$ its Levi factor (\eg\ \cite[Prop.\,7.83(d)]{KnappLG}).
+If $G$ is a compact Lie group with Lie algebra $\g$, we can describe the ring $H^*_G$ via the Chern-Weil isomorphism \cite[p.\,116]{Chern_complex_mfds}.
+Namely, $H^*_G$ is concentrated in even degree, meaning $H^{2k+1}_G = 0$ for every $k\in \N$.
+If we now grade $H^*_G = H^{2*}_G$ by placing $H^{2k}_G$ in degree $k$, then there is a graded isomorphism

 Lastly, let us mention the case where $X=G/H$ is a homogeneous space, for $H\le G$ a topological subgroup.
 In this case, any choice of $\mathbb{E}G$ also has a free $H$-action, so it can be viewed as $\mathbb{E}H$ as well.
 Moreover, one readily checks that $(G/H)_G\cong \mathbb{E}G/H$, so